rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

 We do not want to create tasks so that they're too big, ambiguous or subject to misinterpretation.
-If your team is not making progress in a day or two you should be able to know what immediately.
+If your team is not making progress in a day or two you should be able to know that immediately.

 Keeping the granularity of tasks small allows the team to _start stacking victories quickly_ and more important, gives everybody a